Life Expectancy Damages in NC: Valuing Lost Years

 Can I recover damages for reduced life expectancy in NC?

 Yes.
-If your catastrophic injury has reduced your life expectancy, NC law allows you to recover damages for the lost years through expert testimony from actuaries and medical experts.
+If your catastrophic injury has reduced your life expectancy, NC law allows you to recover two categories of damages for the lost years: the economic value of lost earning capacity and the non-economic value of the lost years themselves (incorporated into pain and suffering).
+Neither category is capped under § 1D-25.

 How is reduced life expectancy proven in a car accident case?